 An Ottawa East native, Marie painted regional plein air landscapes for many years using oils.
-However, a few years ago she discovered encaustics and it is now her primary medium.
+However, several years ago she discovered encaustics and it is now her primary medium.
 Marie is mostly self-taught in the art of encaustics.
 She usually paints from memory, as the years of plein air has provided her with inspiration for the encaustic paintings which are often a mix of realism and abstraction.

 Marie finds encaustics an intriguing medium as it allows for layering, creating textures and luminosity.
 Encaustics is a medium originally used by the ancient Egyptians and Greeks.
 An encaustic painting is made up of molten beeswax mixed with damar resin and pigments, then incorporates oils, mixed media and/or found objects